subsquid-labs/squid-evm-template/README.md

-# Minimal Ethereum mainnet squid
+# Minimal EVM squid

-This is a minimal runnable template of a squid run against an Ethereum mainnet.
-It does not index any data.
-To index Ethereum transaction and event data, modify `src/processor.ts` and subscribe to EVM logs and transactions.
+This is a minimal runnable template of a squid indexer for an EVM network (Ethereum, Polygon, BSC, etc.).
+See

+To extract EVM logs and transactions by a topic or a contract address, use `addLog()` and `addTransaction()` methods of `EvmBatchProcessor`, defined in `src/processor.ts`.

+The requested data is transformed in batches by a single handler provided by the `processor.run()` method.

+For a full list of supported networks and config options, check the [`EvmBatchProcessor` overview](https://docs.subsquid.io/develop-a-squid/evm-processor/) and the [configuration page](https://docs.subsquid.io/develop-a-squid/evm-processor/configuration/).

 For a step-by-step migration guide from TheGraph, see [the dedicated docs page](https://docs.subsquid.io/migrate/migrate-subgraph/).

-For full details on how to transform the data and serve with a GraphQL API, consult [the docs](https://docs.subsquid.io).

 ## Quickstart